Relationships are the foundation of private equity dealmaking.

 Workflow automation tools and extensions in your CRM can help accelerate deal flow by consolidating data from multiple sources, instead of having teams waste precious time on manual data entry,

-For example, tools that can source relationship insights and relevant context right from your team’s inbox or browser can drive more effective conversations—while saving deal stakeholders hundreds of hours every year.
+For example, tools that can source relationship insights and relevant context right from your team’s inbox or browser—and present this information in the flow of work or during a meeting—can drive more effective conversations and save deal stakeholders hundreds of hours every year.

 Integrations